Compositeness of hadron resonances in finite volume: Summary

 In this paper, the composite structure of hadron resonances is discussed by using the finite-volume system.
 It is shown that all the eigenstates in finite volume have a well-defined compositeness which can be interpreted as a probability.
 By identifying the finite-volume eigenstate which reflects the property of the resonance from the volume dependence of the eigenenergy, we define the compositeness of the resonance.
 In single-channel scattering models, we show that our prescription gives results in accordance with other proposals to quantify the structure of resonances.

-As an application, we study the compositeness of the $\Lambda(1405)$ resonance.
-We show that a single finite-volume eigenstate is responsible for the $\Lambda(1405)$ resonance, in spite of the two complex eigenstates in infinite volume.
-The $\bar{K}N$ component is found to be 58 \%, and the $\pi\Sigma$ and other components also contribute to the structure of $\Lambda(1405)$.
+As an application, we study the compositeness of the scalar mesons $f_{0}(980)$ and $a_{0}(980)$ and the $\Lambda(1405)$ resonance.
+We find that the dominant component of $f_{0}(980)$ and $a_{0}(980)$ is the $\bar{K}K$ molecular contribution, which amounts to about half of their wave function.
+For the $\Lambda(1405)$ resonance, we show that a single finite-volume eigenstate is responsible, in spite of the two complex eigenstates in infinite volume.
+The $\bar{K}N$ component is found to be 58\%, and the $\pi\Sigma$ and other components also contribute to the structure of $\Lambda(1405)$.
 In contrast to the previous works which focus on the individual complex eigenstate, our results reflect the structure of $\Lambda(1405)$ as a whole, including the contribution from both poles.
-Given the recent works which shows that the higher energy pole $W_{\rm res}^{\rm I}$ is dominated by the $\bar{K}N$ molecular structure about $\sim 80$ \%~\cite{Kamiya:2016oao,Guo:2015daa}, the present results indicate the importance of the coupled-channel dynamics for the description of $\Lambda(1405)$ as discussed in Ref.~\cite{Hyodo:2007jq}.
+Given the recent works which shows that the higher energy pole $W_{\rm res}^{\rm I}$ is dominated by the $\bar{K}N$ molecular structure about $\sim$80\%~\cite{Kamiya:2016oao,Guo:2015daa}, the present results indicate the importance of the coupled-channel dynamics for the description of $\Lambda(1405)$ as discussed in Ref.~\cite{Hyodo:2007jq}.